About Lolita

 Frequently Asked Questions

 To register to vote in Lolita, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Jackson County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Lolita, contact the Jackson County Clerk's office for schedules and ballot information.
+For local county and state elections (Lolita is an unincorporated community in Jackson County and does not hold municipal elections), contact the Jackson County Clerk's office for schedules and ballot information.

-Property records for Lolita, Texas are maintained by the Jackson Tax Assessor-Collector's Office and the Jackson County County Clerk.
+Property records for Lolita, Texas are maintained by the Jackson Tax Assessor-Collector's Office and the Jackson County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Jackson County, including parcels in Lolita.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Jackson County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Jackson County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Jackson County offices at the county courthouse.
-The Jackson County Treasurer handles property tax payments and tax sale information.
+The Jackson County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lolita, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Jackson County Clerk's office issues marriage licenses and maintains marriage records for Jackson County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.